adaptiveX-gh/coursekit-mcp/registry/README.md

-# CourseKit Skills
+# CourseKit Provider Registry

-Content generation skills for CourseKit MCP Server.
+Provider registry and base classes for CourseKit MCP Server content generation.

 ## Overview

+This directory contains the provider registry system and base classes for content generation.
+These are JavaScript implementations, NOT Claude Code skills (which are in `.claude/skills/`).

+**Key Components:**
+- **BaseContentSkill** - Abstract base class for all content providers
+- **GammaAISkill** - Gamma AI API integration for presentations
+- **ImplementationCoachSkill** - Provider selection and routing logic
+- **ProviderRegistry** - Provider lifecycle management

-Skills are classes that implement specific content generation capabilities.
-Each skill extends `BaseContentSkill` and provides specialized functionality for creating different types of content (presentations, documents, etc.).
+Each provider class extends `BaseContentSkill` and provides specialized functionality for creating different types of content (presentations, documents, etc.).

-## Available Skills
+## Available Providers

 ### GammaAISkill

-AI-powered presentation generation using Gamma AI.
+AI-powered presentation generation using Gamma AI API.

 **Capabilities:**
 - Automatic slide generation from CourseKit content